With the spindle upgrade the 3" 3 and 4 jaws self-centering chucks were resting for some time, as well as the faceplate.

-I'm keeping the 3" chucks for future use for indexing on a mill.
-But now decided to make a adapter backplate to use both the chucks and the faceplate on the lathe too.
-After a visit to my metal supplier at the end of the day, I got back to the shop with a piece of 1045 steel for this project.
+I'm keeping the 3" chucks also for indexing on a mill, but decided to make an adapter backplate to use both the chucks and the faceplate on the mini-lathe with the 4" spindle.
+After a visit to my metal supplier at the end of the day, I got back to the shop with a piece of steel for this project.

 After facing the piece, it was center drilled and drilled with 6, 12 and 16mm drills.
 Then, with the small Glanze boring bar, the center hole was enlarged to 17mm, as that's the bore size of my 3" chucks.

 The register for the spindle was made with 72mm diameter and 4.25mm deep, and all that rust has gone.
 After that all the edges were chamfered.